API Reference

 6.5 Cancel order

-Cancel a single order:
+Cancel a single order by system-assigned OrderId:

 {